-Charging and transferring data is done with this USB cable.
+Charging and transferring data is done with a USB cable.

 With Movescount you can upload and plan your moves via the USB cable which comes with the Suunto Ambit2 watch.
 Moreover, you are also able to upload new apps to your Ambit2.

-I have used the Suunto Ambit2 on our trip in Sarek and it performed quite well.
-It was nice to see on the PC the route we hiked.
-However, it is advisable to take a spare battery with a USB connection with you if you go on a multiple day trip.
+I was wearing the Suunto Ambit2 on our trip in Sarek and it performed quite well.
+After the trip, it was nice to see on the PC the route we hiked.
+However, I would advise to take a spare battery with you on such a trip as the battery it is advisable to take a spare battery in the watch may not last for the whole trip.